haotian2006/HelperDocs-contributions/Parallel luau.md

 The tasks takes 26.920ms to calculate which is going to cause performance issues as each frame lasts 1/60 seconds which is ~16ms and since the task takes over 16ms the server will lag for 10ms.

 But if we split the tasks into 8 separate tasks
 ![Alt text](https://raw.githubusercontent.com/haotian2006/HelperDocs-contributions/master/Images/p8.png)
 each task only takes about 4ms and since they are running in parallel to each other calculating 100000 primes only takes 4ms in total.

 ## Utilizing Parallel Luau properly
 When using Parallel Luau it is recommended to separate tasks into smaller tasks.
 So let's say you have a task that takes 5ms to compute on a single thread.
 What you can do is split the tasks into 5 threads, Each chunk taking ~1 ms to compute, Saving 4 ms. Also when using Parallel Luau avoid yielding threads with wait or coroutine.
 Because when you use task.wait it will bring it out of parallel and avoid long tasks as will cause the main Thread (not to be confused with the Main script in the Image) will display the ```sleep``` timer because one of the tasks that is in parallel is not finished forcing it to wait.
 ![Alt text](https://raw.githubusercontent.com/haotian2006/HelperDocs-contributions/master/Images/sleep.png)
-What we could have done better here was to have spitted the tasks into more smaller tasks and use more Actors.
+What we could have done better here was to split the tasks into smaller tasks and use more Actors.

 !!!warning Splitting too much
      When using Parallel luau try not to split the tasks to into very small sections.
 If a simple task takes 1 ms on a single thread and you try to split it into 2 separate threads you could see a .4 ms decrease in time but if you split it into 4 threads then you could see it take longer than on a single thread as other factors can cause delay such as going into parallel and sending data across.

 ### How many actors should you use